Dental extraction: Antibiotic Prescribing

 Individual patient circumstances should be evaluated prior to the use of antibiotics to reduce the risks of certain post-extraction complications.
 There is evidence that use of antibiotics before and/or after impacted wisdom tooth extraction reduces the risk of infections by 66%, and lowers incidence of dry socket by one third.
 For every 19 people who are treated with an antibiotic following impacted wisdom tooth removal, one infection is prevented.
 Use of antibiotics does not seem to have a direct effect on manifestation of fever, swelling, or trismus seven days post-extraction.
 In the 2021 Cochrane review, 23 randomized control double-blinded experiments were reviewed and, after considering the biased risk associated with these studies, it was concluded that there is moderate overall evidence supporting the routine use of antibiotics in practice in order to reduce risk of infection following a third molar extraction.
 There are still reasonable concerns remaining regarding the possible adverse effects of indiscriminate antibiotic use in patients.
 There are also concerns about development of antibiotic resistance which advises against the use of prophylactic antibiotics in practice.
-Therefore, given that the risks of antibiotics need to be balanced against the possible side effects/adverse effects, antibiotics are not routinely prescribed before or after a dental extraction.

 Assessing risk of nerve damage

 The inferior alveolar nerve (IAN), a branch of the trigeminal nerve (cranial nerve V), is a nerve that runs through the mandible (lower jaw) and supplies sensation to all the lower teeth, the lip and the chin.
 The lower teeth, and in particular the lower wisdom teeth, can therefore be in close proximity to this nerve.
 Damage to the inferior alveolar nerve is a risk of lower wisdom tooth removal (and other surgical procedures in the mandible).
-This means there is a risk of temporary or permanent numbness or altered sensation to the lip +/- chin on the side the surgery is taking place.
+This means there is a risk of temporary or permanent numbness or altered sensation to the lip +/− chin on the side the surgery is taking place.
 Therefore, in order to assess this risk and inform the patient, the position of the inferior alveolar nerve in relation to a lower wisdom tooth needs to be assessed radiographically prior to extraction.

 The proximity of the root to the canal can be assessed radiographically and there are several factors which can indicate high risk of nerve damage: